wpilibsuite/WPILibInstaller-Avalonia/Readme.md

 - ``-PmacBuild``
 - ``-Pwindows32``

 If no OS argument is given, it will default to building Windows 64.
-Additionally, the other gradle options ensure that the build has enough RAM and time needed to build properly.
+Additionally, the other gradle options ensure that the build has enough RAM to build properly.
 It's not recommended to build the installer if your system has less than 4GB of RAM.

 ## Organization of repository